-They thought the bat was injured because it wasn’t flying away, but bats can’t take off from the ground, so really all it needed was to be put on the bark of a tree where it could crawl up and then swoop down and catch air to begin flight.
+They thought the bat was injured because it wasn't flying away, but many bats can't take off from the ground, so our naturalist said really all it needed was to be put on the bark of a tree where it could crawl up and then swoop down and catch air to begin flight.

-The family brought the little brown bat to us in a shoebox, and our naturalist put on a pair of gloves — just a precautionary measure to avoid being bitten because it is a wild animal, not because bats are diseased — and put the bat on one of the oak trees outside.
+The family brought the little brown bat to us in a shoebox, and our naturalist put on a pair of gloves --- just a precautionary measure to avoid being bitten because it is a wild animal --- and put the bat on one of the oak trees outside.

 I snapped some pictures and still think this was just the cutest little bat!
 I mean, look at its tiny little ears, soft fur and little face it's trying to keep hidden.

 Bats are really misunderstood creatures, like many animals that society thinks are "icky."
 Our environmental educators did an Icky Animals-themed Nature Tots in October to show kids that even animals with bad reputations are important to the environment, and this week they have also been teaching first grade classes about the importance of bats.

 Bats are incredibly important creatures to our ecosystem.
 Fruit- and nectar-eating bats, found in more tropical areas of the world, disperse seed and help pollinate plants.
 Insectivore bats, like those found in Iowa, assist in pest control by eating mosquitoes, moths and beetles.
 They can even eat 1,000 mosquitoes per hour, so if you're not a mosquito fan, you should be a bat fan.

 (Read about the bat cave in the Dickinson County Nature Center.)

 But creating bat fans tends to begin with combatting bat myths.
 So that's where we're going to start: